xwzrdx/KOS/README.md

 * Gamma
 * Compass
 * Widescreen Support (32:9 | 21:9)
-* Content from 2012 into 2009 (All Maps done, modes next.)
+* Content from 2012 into 2009 (All Maps)
+* Enabled all 4 Character slots instead of 1 (2009 client)
+* Create additional characters

 # Server Features
 * GM Chat Color